10DLC - Carrier Registration

 This must match your registered business information in your home country.

-Designed for businesses that only send a small number of text messages each month.
+Low Volume Standard Registration Type - Designed for businesses that only send up to 6000 messages to customers each month.

 Where and how you're charged:

 All 10DLC fees are carrier-required pass-through fees.
-These fees do not go to Ringo (your platform/provider) — they are charged by The Campaign Registry (TCR), mobile carriers, and the vetting partners.
-Your provider simply collects these fees so your brand and campaign can be registered on the carrier network.
+These fees do not go to Ringo, they are charged by The Campaign Registry (TCR), mobile carriers, and the vetting partners.
+Ringo simply collects these fees so your brand and campaign can be registered on the carrier network.

 One-Time Setup Fees